Cruising New Caledonia | Annuaire de Tourisme Nouvelle Caledonie | Guide Nautique Nouvelle Caledonie |

 ECHOTec Watermakers comes to the Rescue

 ECHOTec had very good online reviews with satisfied customers.
 The more I saw, the better I liked their unit.
 I also liked their reasonable prices.
-I ordered one and ECHOTec shipped to me in Noumea.
+I ordered one and ECHOTec shipped it to me in Noumea.
 I unpacked the crate on a Tuesday.
 I got the model that mounts on the front of the engine and is belt driven.
 I had to get a new pulley turned to fit on the motor and that took a couple of days - during which time I installed the rest of the modules.
 Unlike the Sea Recovery experience, installing the ECHOTec was a breeze.
 It actually took me longer to remove the Sea Recovery modules than it did to install the ECHOTec.
 The ECHOTec uses "standard" fittings, not special made-to-order-impossible-to-find parts.
 I was ecstatic that the prefilter housings were clear (so I could see when the filter needed changing) and Sooooo easy to change the filter.
 Silly as it sounds that little comparison between the ECHOTec and the Sea Recovery watermaker was enough to really delight me.
 When the engine pulley was ready I bolted it on, connected it all up and fired up the diesel.
 WOW.
 Product water came out in a really healthy stream and within 30 seconds tasted perfect.

-After six months of every day use I have come to love my ECHOTec watermaker.
-Simple, efficient, powerful, perfect.
-I especially like the fact that when my diesel engine spins that high pressure pump the pressure goes right up to 800psi and product water comes gushing out.
-Every time I start it up I remember watching the high pressure gauge of the "energy saving" Sea Recovery unit struggling to make 500 psi.
 Don't let anyone sell you on the idea of an "energy saving" 12 volt system.
-We had to run our diesel to make enough juice to operate the watermaker anyway so why worry about a big, expensive, complex energy saving unit when you are going to run the engine anyway?
+We have to run our diesel to make enough juice to operate the watermaker anyway so why worry about a big, expensive, complex energy saving unit when you are going to run the engine anyway?

 We now enjoy more water than we need and a trouble free system that is a pleasure to maintain.